geotools/geotools/docs/developer/procedures/contribute.rst

    .. admonition:: Master First

-      Changes cannot be accepted directly onto the stable branch, they need to be tried out on master first.
+      Changes cannot be accepted directly onto the stable branch, they need to be tried out on main first.

-      We are able to accept fixes and changes that do not break compatibility onto the stable branch after they have been tested on master.
+      We are able to accept fixes and changes that do not break compatibility onto the stable branch after they have been tested on main.

 #.
 Submit pull request: for instructions on submitting a pull request see `Using Pull Requests <https://help.github.com/articles/using-pull-requests>`_ on GitHub.